G2Lab/pQuant/README.md

 You can use Docker to simplify the setup and run pQuant without manually installing dependencies.
 Follow these steps:

+1. Install docker
-1. Install docker: install docker for your operating system.
+Install docker for your operating system.
-2.Build the Docker Image
+2. Build the Docker Image
 The Dockerfile is located in the Docker/ directory.
 Use the following command to build the Docker image:
 ```bash
     docker build -t pquant:latest -f Docker/Dockerfile .
 ```
 3. Run pQuant Using Docker
 After building the image, you can run pQuant inside a Docker container.
 Start the container interactively to test the pQuant commands:
 ```bash